-The history of the American West is obviously never complete without the tales of the many Americans who first lived on these vast lands.
+The history of the American West is never complete without the tales of the many Americans who first lived on these vast lands.

-Here, you’ll find summaries of many of the chiefs, heroes, warriors, and medicine men that history records as significant in the westward expansion of the United States.
+Here, you’ll find summaries of many of the chiefs, heroes, warriors, and medicine men that history records as significant in the United States’ westward expansion.

-Though there were literally thousands of men and women that could be mentioned, this ever-growing list of individuals begins with those most famous.
+Though thousands of men and women could be mentioned, this ever-growing list of individuals begins with those most famous.

 Also See: Native American Heroes & Leaders